annalam/breakfast/README.md

 Unaligned reads are split into two anchors of customizable size: one anchor from the 5' end of the read, and one anchor from the 3' end of the read.
 These anchors are then aligned against the reference genome.
 If both anchors align to the reference genome (but the read as a whole did not), the read is considered to support the existence of a genomic rearrangement.

+Duplicate DNA fragments are identified based on "fragment signatures".
+When reporting candidate rearrangements, Breakfast shows the full sequence of all supporting reads.

 TODO
 ----